 5. Use Google Analytics Conversion Tracking to identify when desired actions are made on your website

-Become a content slayer: Download our Analytics cheat sheet here for more on getting started on your data journey, including the different tools you can use, how to get started and the type of metrics you could consider depending on your site goals.
+Become a content slayer: Download our Tame the Beast eBook for more on getting started on your data journey, including the different tools you can use.